 Scientific laws are generally taken to describe the causal structure of the universe.

-But we have no sense impressions of many terms used, including 'gravity', 'force', 'mass', and 'energy'.
-We have experience only of events, not their causes.
+But we have no sense impressions of many terms used in laws, including 'gravity', 'force', 'mass', and 'energy'.

+We have experience only of events, not their causes or the underlying laws.